-- A history of abuse in the childhood of one or both parents - Violent behaviour of the parents towards each other, or signs of stress in the adult relationship - Immature parents often feeling socially isolated - Parents of low intelligence - Parents who abuse alcohol or drugs - Parents with significant mental health problems - Children born prematurely or with a disability or low birth weights - Unwanted pregnancies or illegitimate children - A recent pregnancy in the family - Situations of social stress in the family - Situations where there appears to be a lack of bonding in the family - Children with Special Educational Needs and Disability
+- A history of abuse in the childhood of one or both parents; - Violent behaviour of the parents towards each other or signs of stress in the adult relationship; - Immature parents often feeling socially isolated; - Parents of low intelligence; - Parents who abuse alcohol or drugs; - Parents with significant mental health problems; - Children born prematurely or with a disability or low birth weights; - Unwanted pregnancies or illegitimate children; - A recent pregnancy in the family; - Situations of social stress in the family; - Situations where there appears to be a lack of bonding in the family; - Children with Special Educational Needs and Disability.

-Additional forms of abuse to be aware of:
+Additional forms of abuse, neglect and exploitation to be aware of:

-Within the area of abuse and neglect staff must be aware of specific safeguarding issues as listed in Annex B of KCSIE (2021):
+Within the area of abuse, neglect and exploitation staff must be aware of specific safeguarding issues as listed in Annex B of KCSIE (2021):

-Child abduction Child abduction is the unauthorised removal or retention of a minor from a and community parent or anyone with legal responsibility for the child.
-Child abduction can safety incidents be committed by parents or other family members; by people known but not related to the victim (such as neighbours, friends and acquaintances); and by strangers.
+Child abduction and community safety incidents Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
+Child abduction can be committed by parents or other family members, by people known but not related to the victim (such as neighbours, friends and acquaintances), and by strangers.